ihatemodels/Quickbase-Live/README.md

 Apart from that i would consider adding a logging solution to the application.
 This would allow for better visibility into the application's behavior.
 But this is not present in the current setup due to time constraints.

 For the underlying infrastructure we use the Google Cloud Platform [Built-in metrics for Cloud Run](https://cloud.google.com/run/docs/monitoring)

-### Overextending

-I've gone above and beyond with this project.
-While I was fully aware of the initial requirements, I felt compelled to elevate the project to a standard I'd deem presentation-ready.
-To be candid, this approach aligns with how I'd handle a real-world scenario, especially for a Python application intended for public visibility on GitHub and hosting on GCP.

 ### Presentation Questions